Belize Food Guide

 Tres Leches Cake

-Central American sponge cake soaked in three milks (evaporated milk, condensed milk, heavy cream).
-Topped with whipped cream or meringue, sometimes fruit.
-Incredibly moist, sweet, rich.
-Birthday and celebration cake.
-Mexican-Central American tradition popular in Belize.
-Bakeries offer by slice or whole cakes.
+A Central American sponge cake soaked in three milks (evaporated milk, condensed milk, and heavy cream), topped with whipped cream or meringue and sometimes fruit.
+It's very moist, sweet, and rich, the cake people order for birthdays and celebrations.
+Belizean bakeries sell it by the slice or whole.

 Traditional Beverages